E2FIF: Push the limit of Binarized Deep Imagery Super-resolution using End-to-end Full-precision Information Flow: Introduction

 Though BNNs have obtained pleasing results on image classification tasks in recent years, the study on BNNs for image super-resolution (SR) is rather limited and can only yield sub-optimal performance.
 One of the reasons is that the recent studies on SR mainly take advantage of the progress of BNNs for classification, which however, neglects the structure difference between image classification networks and SR networks.

-Considering image classification network is composed of numbers of convolutional layer and a fully connected layer, BNNs for image classification mainly focus on compensating the information loss incurred by binarizing weights and activations in the network through better approximations to the binarized convolution.
+Considering image classification network is composed of numbers of convolutional layer and a fully connected layer, BNNs for image classification mainly focus on compensating the information loss incurred by binarizing weights and activations in the network through better approximations to the full-precision convolution.
 In contrast, the SR network is more complicated, which consists of a head module for initial feature extraction, a body module for detailed feature extraction, and a tail module for upscaling(shown as Figure~\ref{fig:story}).
-Though the networks are different, the existing Binary Super-resolution Networks (BSRNs) only pay their attention on the body module which accounts for most of the convolutional layers and computational budget, similar as BNNs do for classification.
-As a result, the tail module is left unnoticed and to be a serious performance bottleneck of the BSRNs.
-Specifically, taking a typical tail module with two convolutional layers shown in Figure~\ref{fig:story} as an example, when binarizing the SR network, the first and last convolutional layers (i.e., the convolutional layer within the head module and the second convolutional layer within the tail module) are usually kept from being binarized to guarantee the final performance.
-Therefore, the tail module starts with a binarized convolutional layer, and the Sign function before that will binarize the full-precision feature output by the body module into $\{-1, +1\}$.
+Though the networks are different, the existing Binary Super-resolution Networks (BSRNs) only pay their attention on the body module which accounts for most of the computational budget, similar as BNNs do for classification.
+As a result, the tail module is left unnoticed and to be a serious performance bottleneck.
+Specifically, taking a typical tail module with two convolutional layers shown in Figure~\ref{fig:story} as an example, when binarizing the SR network, the convolutional layer within the head module and the second convolutional layer within the tail module are usually kept from being binarized to guarantee the final performance.
+Therefore, the tail module starts with a convolutional layer whose input features are binarized.
 This leads to a severe loss of high-frequency information of the features, which can be seen from the feature maps before and after Sign function in Figure~\ref{fig:story}.
 As a result, the existing BSRNs can only yield sub-optimal performance.